tizianoflati/reditools2.0/README.md

    >
    >**-t**    --temp-dir    The temp directory where to store temporary data for this sample
    >
-   >*-Z*    --chromosome-sizes    The file with the chromosome sizes
+   >**-Z**    --chromosome-sizes    The file with the chromosome sizes

 Issues
 -------------
 No issues are known so far.
 For any problem, write to t.flati@cineca.it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwODQ1NTE2NywtOTE2Njc4ODIxLDE4Nj
+eyJoaXN0b3J5IjpbNTgxODg2NDA2LC05MTY2Nzg4MjEsMTg2Nz
-czNDU2MjMsMjA0NjAyNjU3NiwtMjA5NzA0NDIwOCwxMTU0OTc1
+M0NTYyMywyMDQ2MDI2NTc2LC0yMDk3MDQ0MjA4LDExNTQ5NzUy
-MjE0LC05MTM5NDQ4MjNdfQ==
+MTQsLTkxMzk0NDgyM119
 -->